Toroidal boards and code covering

 \begin{theorem} For a prime power $q\ge 5$, $c(q)=\xid(q-1)+2$.
-Moreover, for $q\ge 7$, there is an algorithm for building minimum coverings of $\fqt$ by radius-$1$ extended balls from coverings of $\diag_n$ by quowers and vice-versa. \end{theorem}
+Moreover, for $q\ge 7$, there is an algorithm for building minimum coverings of $\fqt$ by radius-$1$ extended balls from coverings of $\diag_{q-1}$ by semiqueens and vice-versa. \end{theorem}

 The proof of the first part of Theorem \ref{main} is a construction that gives the algorithm for the second part.
-There are certain difficulties in using such technique for higher dimensions than $3$.
-One is to make a more general version of Lemma \ref{particular cover} and other is to study the coverings of higher-dimensional boards.
+The proof for Theorem \ref{main} is concluded in Section \ref{sec-projective}.
+There are certain difficulties in using this technique for higher dimensions than $3$.
+One is to make a more general version of Lemma \ref{particular cover} and another is to study the coverings of higher-dimensional boards.
 The next theorem establishes values and bounds for $\xi(n)$:

 \begin{theorem} Let $n$ be a positive integer. \begin{enumerate} \item [(a)] If $n\equiv 2\mod 4$, then $\xi(n)=n/2$. \item [(b)] If $n\equiv 0\mod 4$, then $\xi(n)=1+n/2$. \item [(c)] If $n$ is odd, then $\frac{n+1}{2}\le \xi(n)\le \frac{2n+1}{3}$. \end{enumerate} \end{theorem}